SSAFA Volunteer Knowledgebase

 Updated on

 The IT Standards policy is an internally facing policy that states the minimum standards to which the IT department aligns itself.
+It is required for audit purposes but also sets oout to align to common best practice.

 Purpose